PANE: scalable and effective attributed network embedding: Problem Formulation

 Intuitively, in the above objective function, we approximate the forward node-attribute affinity $\FM[v_i,r_j]$ between node $v_i$ and attribute $r_j$ using the dot product of their respective embedding vectors, \textit{i.e.}, $\XMf[v_i]\cdot \YM[r_j]^{\top}$.
 Similarly, we also approximate the backward node-attribute affinity using $\XMb[v_i]\cdot \YM[r_j]^{\top}$.
 The objective is then to minimize the total squared error of such approximations, over all nodes and all attributes in the input data.

-\header {\bf Running Example.} Assume that in the extended graph shown in Figure \ref{fig:toy}, all attribute weights in $E_R$ are $1$, and the random walk stopping probability $\alpha$ is set to $0.15$ \cite{jeh2003scaling,tong2006fast}. \tblref{tbl:toy} lists the target values, \textit{i.e.}, the exact forward and backward affinity values.
-According to Equation \eqref{eq:obj1}, for the inner products of attribute embedding vectors of $r_1$-$r_3$ and embedding vectors of $v_1$-$v_6$.
-These values are calculated based on Equations \eqref{eq:fwd-prob} and \eqref{eq:bwd-prob}, using simulated random walks on the extended graph in \figref{fig:toy}.
-Observe, for example, that node $v_1$ has high affinity values (both forward and backward) with attribute $r_1$, which agrees with the intuition that $v_1$ is connected to $r_1$ via many different intermediate nodes, \textit{i.e.}, $v_3, v_4, v_5$.
-For node $v_5$, if only forward affinity is considered, observe that $v_5$ has higher forward affinity value with $r_3$ than that with $r_1$, which cannot reflect the fact that $v_5$ owns $r_1$ but not $r_3$, leading to wrong attribute inference.
-If both forward and backward affinity are considered, this issue is resolved.
+\header {\bf Running Example.} Assume that in the extended graph $\mathcal{G}$ shown in Figure \ref{fig:toy}, all attribute weights in $E_R$ are $1$, and the random walk stopping probability $\alpha$ is set to $0.15$ \cite{jeh2003scaling,tong2006fast}. \tblref{tbl:toy} lists the inner products of attribute embedding vectors of $r_1$-$r_3$ and embedding vectors of node $v_1$-$v_6$, which are the forward and backward affinity values preserved in these embedding vectors.
+These values are calculated based on Equations \eqref{eq:fwd-prob} and \eqref{eq:bwd-prob}, using simulated random walks on $\mathcal{G}$ in \figref{fig:toy}.
+Observe, for example, that the node $v_1$ has high affinity values (both forward and backward) with attribute $r_1$, which agrees with the intuition that $v_1$ is connected to $r_1$ via many different intermediate nodes, \textit{i.e.}, $v_3, v_4, v_5$.
+Meanwhile, regarding node $v_5$, if we only consider forward affinity, then, observe that $v_5$ has a higher forward affinity value with $r_3$ than that with $r_1$.
+Such an affinity value fails to capture the fact that $v_5$ is associated with $r_1$ but not with $r_3$, which may lead to incorrect attribute inference.
+This issue is resolved when we consider both forward and backward affinity.